7 Valuable Hiking Backpack Tips to Consider before Buying

 TL;DR: Hiking Backpack Tips

 To find the right pack, ignore your height and measure your torso instead.
-Ensure the hip belt carries 80 percent of the weight, utilize load lifter straps for balance, match the liter capacity to your actual trip length, and prioritize back panel ventilation.
-Always test the pack at home with realistic trail weight before committing.
+Make sure the hip belt carries most of the weight, use the load lifter straps to pull the pack closer to your spine, match the liter capacity to your actual trip length, and prioritize back panel ventilation.
+Always test the pack at home with realistic trail weight before cutting off the tags.

 Common Backpack Sizing Myths